ledlaux/pikoPD/README.md

 Toolchain setup instructions can be found in the [manual](https://github.com/ledlaux/pikoPD/blob/main/docs/manual.md).

-## Project configuration
+## Configuration

-- PikoPD supports HVCC compatible vanilla PD and heavylib objects, such as hv.osc~ and hv.lfo~.
 - Hardware configuration is done using `board.json` file or interactive [web config tool](https://ledlaux.github.io/pikoPD).
 - The `[s @hv_param]` and `[r @hv_param]` object names must exactly match (case-sensitive) names defined in the config file.
 - The script automatically includes objects present in the patch and ignores unconnected.
 - Debug console, when enabled, will also output PD `[print]` objects.
 Use it moderately, because it can crash the device.
 - If you change board and MIDI mode or encounter compile-time errors remove the project folder or rename it to rebuild files.
+- Use HVCC compatible vanilla PD and heavylib objects, such as hv.osc~ and hv.lfo~.
 - Check PD patch examples in the folder.
-- Tested on macOS.

 ## Build